clivezhg/my-pract-prj/README.md

 - `dftVal`, the default value
 The above are all the parameters supported by Select2-to-Tree

-2. directly create the &ltselect&gt structure:
+2. directly create the `select` structure:
 ---------

 Copyright and license